FHobbs8030/states_capitals_intheus/README.md

-## The Plans on improving this project are
+## The Plans on improving this project are:

 - Replace the placeholder API key with your OpenWeatherMap API key.